godwindaniel101/musical-product/Readme.md

 - The use of some coding concepts such as microservices, database partinoning, respository structures etc, was avoiding during this code design due to the scope task requirement

-- port 8008, 3306 and 8020 are required to be available for docker container to work
+- Port 8008, 3306 and 8020 are required to be available for docker container to work

 - All response from the Application are also presented on **stdout**, thus visable on the docker console

-- testing should be done within the docker container to ensure all running instance are the same
+- Testing should be done within the docker container to ensure all running instance are the same
-- use of caching was used only for application configuration and not on system operation, this is due to the dynamic nature of the data.
+- Use of caching was used only for application configuration and not on system operation, this is due to the dynamic nature of the data.
 That is , the product , purchase and user record changes often

--